bcgov/von-agent-template/GettingStartedTutorial.md

 Once you have done that, go to the dFlow app and select your agent's credential as the one to be acquired.
 On the workflow screen you'll see a graph of the new requirements.

-Once you have acquired the credentials for a newly registered organization, try requesting the credential for an organization that already has an instance of the your agent's credential.
+Once you have acquired the credentials for a newly registered organization, try requesting the credential for an organization that already has an instance of your agent's credential.
 You might find that while the organization has the desired credential, it doesn't have all of the prerequisite(s).
 This is as expected, just like a paper-based permit-issuing services changing their business rules on the fly.
 Existing credentials (probably) should continue to be valid, but new applications must meet the new requirements.
 Of course, a service changing its rules could instead choose to revoke credentials issued to organizations that don't already have the new prerequisite, asking or requiring that they 'prove' they have the prerequisite credential before being re-authorized.
 It's all up to the business rules of the service.

-## Step 7: Adding a Second, Multi-Cardinality Credential
+## Step 8: Adding a Second, Multi-Cardinality Credential

 The final exercise is a big one.
 Think of it as your final exam.
 The instructions are pretty high level, we assume you know where the files are, how to edit them and how to make everything align.
-Remember in YAML - indentation matters and the leading spaces on lines must be spaces, not tabs.
+Remember in YAML, indentation matters and the leading spaces on lines must be spaces, not tabs.

 In this step we'll add an entire new credential that is dependent on the credential already issued by your agent.
 Here's the business scenario:

 > Your credential issuer service offers a "multi-location" permit that extends the authority of an existing permit to other business locations.
-If an organization can prove it has been issued the first credential from the service, it can get subsequent permits for other named locations by supplying an name and address.
+If an organization can prove it has been issued the first credential from the service, it can get subsequent permits for other named locations by supplying a name and address.

 The following are the tasks to be done and notes about the changes to be made to the files in `von-x-agent/config`:

-### schemas.yml
+### Updating `schemas.yml`

 `schemas.yml` describes the credentials.
 To add the second credential, copy the existing one (the entire `- name` element of the YAML), paste it as a second instance, and edit the following:

-- Update the `name`, and `version` for the new credential
+1. Update the `name` and `version` for the new credential.
-- Update the list of attributes:
-  - Keep `corp_num`, `permit_id`, `effective_date`, `permit_issued_date`, permit_status and remove the others.
-    - Note down the names of the removed ones.
-You'll need to remove them from `routes.yml` and `services.yml` as well
+2. Update the list of attributes, keeping `corp_num`, `permit_id`, `effective_date`, `permit_issued_date`,and `permit_status` and removing the others.
+Write down the names of the removed attributes as you go.
+3. Remove these attributes from `routes.yml` and `services.yml`.
-  - Add the name and address attributes - `location_name`, `addressee`, `civic_address`, `city`, `province`, `postal_code` and `country`
+4. Add the name and address attributes: `location_name`, `addressee`, `civic_address`, `city`, `province`, `postal_code` and `country`

-> **Note**: If you want to check that your YAML format is valid, you can use a tool like this [online YAML Validator](https://codebeautify.org/yaml-validator).
+> **NOTE**: If you want to check that your YAML format is valid, you can use a tool such as this [online YAML Validator](https://codebeautify.org/yaml-validator).
 Copy your full YAML file, paste it into the validator and click `Validate`.
 A good code editor will have YAML validation built-in.

-OK, Done!
+OK, done!
 Save your work.

-### In `routes.yml`
+### Updating `routes.yml`
-  -

 `routes.yml` describes the form to be displayed for collecting information about the new credential.
 Again, we'll do a big copy and paste to get started.
 Copy everything from the line below `forms` (the entire entry for the first credential) and  paste it immediately below the copied section.
 Once done, start making changes:

-- Remove the sub-sections that reference the attributes that you removed from `schemas.yml`.
+1. Remove the sub-sections that reference the attributes that you removed from `schemas.yml`.
-- Change the name of the credential, the path, the schema name, page_title, title, description and explanation.
+2. Change the name of the credential, the path, the schema name, page_title, title, description and explanation.
 It should be fairly obvious what to put for each.
-- Change `id` under `proof_request` to be the name of the existing credential.
+3. Change `id` under `proof_request` to be the name of the existing credential.

-- Recall that we added the location name and address fields to the schema, and we have to add them here as well.
+  > **NOTE:** Recall that we added the location name and address fields to the schema, and we have to add them here as well.
 In `routes.yml`, there is a shortcut for adding addresses to a form as you'll see below.

-Add the following text at the bottom of the `fields` list.
+  4. Add the following text at the bottom of the `fields` list.
 Remember that indenting in YAML matters, so make sure the additions line up with the rest of the elements of the `fields` list and only uses spaces at the start of lines.

 ```
       - name: location_name